Can You Get Lip Fillers While Breastfeeding?

 Coping with sleep deprivation can be tough, so we encourage every family to plan for postpartum in advance for this time, the same way you plan for a birth.

-1. Commit to rest
+1. Commit to Rest

 In many countries around the world, new mothers are given the time to complete rest, often 40 days, when they are supported by their families.
 This allows time and space to integrate and process all the changes in her body, mind, and spirit and transition into the new role as mother and parent.